EOEboh/personal-site/src/content/blog/the-key-to-faster-teams-is-stacked-feature-based-prs.md

 > Okay then just make sure you submit smaller pull requests at a time

-Yeah, no doubt, that sounds right, but this does not exactly fasten the code review process as many would think.
+Yeah, no doubt, that sounds right, but this does not exactly quicken the code review process as many would think.

 Breaking the first feature into smaller PRs could still take a lot of time to review and you would still need to wait for the preceding PR to be merged into _main_ (or whatever your parent branch is) before hopping on to the next feature.